symbooglix/boogie-runner/README.md

 argument to the ``docker run`` command. **NOTE: You should check that this flag works before using boogie-runner because this flag has no effect unless your kernel is configured correctly**

-If not using mono or Docker then an exception will be throw as this support is not implemented currently.
+If running a native executable directly (i.e. not Mono or Docker) and Linux is not being used then an exception will be throw as this support is not implemented currently.

 # ``yaml_output``